syncfusion-content/wpf-docs/wpf/PDF/Table.md

 pdfDocument.Close(True)

->
+{% endhighlight %}

-> _Note: The unit of the Width property is always points.
+> Note: The unit of the Width property is always points.
 You can set the PDF units only as points.
-Also, you can use the PdfUnitConvertor class to convert the other units to points._
+Also, you can use the PdfUnitConvertor class to convert the other units to points.

 Column Span

 PdfGrid enables you to merge cells within a column.
 You can specify the number of cells to be merged by using the ColumnSpan property PdfGridCell class.
 The following code example illustrates this.

-[C#]
+{% highlight c# %}

 //Creates a new PDF document.